MicrosoftDocs/SupportArticles-docs/support/sql/connect/using-kerberosmngr-sqlserver.md

 - **Status - TCP must be enabled to use Kerberos configuration.**

-  More information: This status is shown if TCP is not enabled on the client computer.
+  **More information**: This status is shown if TCP is not enabled on the client computer.

-  Action: Follow these steps to enable the TCP/IP protocol for the SQL Server instance:
+  **Action**: Follow these steps to enable the TCP/IP protocol for the SQL Server instance:

     1. In **SQL Server Configuration Manager - Console**, expand **SQL Server Network Configuration**.